Intend to Work as a Contractor? Get Familiar with IR35!

 How do Contractors View IR35?

-The UK Government has taken notice of how contractors are seeking unfair advantages by tax avoidance and it becomes the cause of increase in tax revenues.
+The UK Government has taken notice of how contractors are seeking unfair advantages through tax avoidance and it has become the cause of the increase in tax revenues.

-IR35 Private Sectors, contractors are accountable to determine the status whereas in public sector clients do the same job.
+IR35 Private Sectors, contractors are accountable for determining the status whereas in the public sector clients do the same job.

-Contractors do see it as a trouble maker for them because IR35 Private Sectors stops them from being tax efficient.
-When they work as employees, they should be equally accountable for paying tax and national insurance.
+Contractors do see it as a troublemaker for them because IR35 Private Sectors stops them from being tax efficient.
+When they work as employees, they should be equally accountable for paying taxes and national insurance.

 Inside and Outside IR35:

-The status of IR35 Private Sector is usually known as:
+The status of the IR35 Private Sector is usually known as:

 Inside IR35:

-Being under the status of Inside IR35 means that you have to take the accountability of paying tax and national insurance, there is no escape from that.
+Being under the status of Inside IR35 means that you have to take accountability for paying taxes and national insurance, there is no escape from that.

 Outside IR35:

-If you operate your own business and pay yourself as a salary, and you are able to pay the rest of the amount as dividends.
+If you operate your own business and pay yourself as a salary, you can pay the rest of the amount as dividends.
 This makes your status outside IR35.

 If you are a contractor, do reach out to us to instantly know your tax status!